jing-bao/benchmarks/proposals/chipmunk-hourglass/README.md

 ## Possible benchmark evolution
 This benchmark is expected to be refined by:

-* Providing another scheme for more accurate startup time measurement;
+* Providing another scheme for more accurate startup time measurement.

 ## Benchmark category
 I think this benchmark should be categorized as “application”.